Neats29/neats29.github.io/source/_posts/figuring-life-out-p1.md

 ---
-title: Figuring out what to do with your life&#58; the modern day dilemma
+title: Figuring out what to do with your life&#58; the modern day dilemma - Part 1
 date: 2019-03-01 21:46:30
 tags:
+cover_index: /assets/identity.jpg
 ---

 Today, we are drowning in an age of abundant __information__ and __choice__.
 We no longer find ourselves in a profession determined at birth, bound by an ancestral legacy.
 In those days, we weren’t presented much choice, we worked on the family farm or maybe apprenticed as a blacksmith.
 For Instance, in 1820, [72% of the American workforce were farmers](https://www.nytimes.com/1988/07/20/us/farm-population-lowest-since-1850-s.html).
 Today however, the opposite is true.
 We are endowed with choices, and this creates an immense amount of confusion and pressure.
 Almost everyone I know is experiencing this.